Urigo/graphql-scalars/README.md

 ## Getting Started

-Please refer to the [our website](https://www.graphql-scalars.dev) for all the documentation related to GraphQL Scalars
+Please refer to [our website](https://www.graphql-scalars.dev) for all the documentation related to GraphQL Scalars

 ## Contributions